 Nanning Guangxi, China Travel Guide

 Wi-Fi is widely available in Nanning.
-You will find it in most hotels, cafes, restaurants, and public areas like shopping malls.
+You will locate it in most hotels, cafes, restaurants, and public areas like shopping malls.
 Many public Wi-Fi networks need a Chinese phone number for SMS verification to log in.

 Mandarin The chinese language is the official language spoken in Nanning.
 Guangxi Province also showcases several local dialects, including Cantonese and Zhuang.
 Ability to speak english is generally limited outside of major international hotels, some tourist-focused businesses, and university campuses.